Comprehensive Behavioural Intervention for Tics (CBIT)

 Yes!
 You do not need a referral to start CBIT with one of our clinicians.

 For more information about CBIT, please contact us at info@possibilitiesclinic.com or call 1-833-482-5558.
-You can also get started right away by completing our Registration Form.
+You can also get started right away by completing our Intake Form.
 Once this form is received, our Care Coordinator will review your needs, match you to an appropriate clinician, and get back to you with booking options.